agl-alexglopez/dancing-links-and-planning-pokemon/README.md

 This project makes use of new C++ module features and therefore must be built with CMake >= 3.28.1, Clang >= 17.0.6, and Ninja >= 1.11.1.
 The C++ standard used is C++ 20 to enable use of modules and many other convenient features that cut down on lines of code significantly.

+This file implements an interactive Dancing Links graph cover visualizer.
+The user is able to load in any of 9 generation Pokemon maps and solve various graph cover questions.
+These questions basically boil down to the following:

+What team of at most 6 Pokemon can I choose to be resilient to any attack type I will encounter in the game?

+Of my 24 attack slots for my 6 Pokemon, which attack types can I choose to give them so that I am super effective against any defensive types I will encounter in the game?

+These questions can be answered for an entire game or a subset of maps to choose from on the mini map.

+If a solution exists, it will be shown as the inner ring of attack or defensive types that covers all the requested attack or defensive types that surround this inner ring.
+The inner ring has edges that lead to the types that are covered.
+These edges are color coded to indicate the quality of the solution.

+A line is colored based on the multiplier of the type interaction.
+If the inner ring is defensive types than the edges indicate what resistance multiplier the defensive type receives against the type it covers.
+The multiplier could be 0.5, 0.25, or 0.0.
+These are all good but obviously a 0.0 multiplier is best because it means immunity from damage.

+If the inner ring is attack types the edges indicate the damage multiplier these types do against the defensive types they cover.
+The multiplier could be 2 or 4.
+Both are good but a 4x multiplier is best.

+The solution that is shown is the best among all candidate solutions that were generated as viable covers for the graph.
+A ranked set system is used so that the best solution has the highest number of better multipliers.

+Hovering over nodes will show their full type names.
+If hovering over covered nodes in the surrounding circle, the multiplier is indicated and the text matches the edge color.

+## Pokémon Planning GUI Usage Instructions

+1. Clone the repository.
+2. Build the project from the root of the repository.
+    - There is a provided configuration in `CMakePresets.json` and `CMakeUserPresets.json` that looks for `clang++` and the `Ninja` build generator to support building C++ modules.
+Alter any of these flags and settings to your liking if you cannot build.
+    - Use the cmake preset for realease mode `cmake --preset=rel` or with the provided convenience Makefile `make rel`.
+3. Run the Command Line Interface application `./build/bin/pokemon_gui`.

-## Pokémon Planning Usage Instructions
+## Pokémon Planning CLI Usage Instructions

 I have created a small Command Line Interface program to demonstrate the interesting problems that the Dancing Links algorithm can solve.
-Read the Overview and breakdown of the algorithm below, but here is a quick start guide to see output in the terminal right away.
+Read the Overview and breakdown of the algorithm in the blog post, but here is a quick start guide to see output in the terminal right away.

 1. Clone the repository.
 2. Build the project from the root of the repository.